play-with-go/play-with-go/guides/2020-11-09-using-staticcheck/en.markdown

 ---
 layout: post
-title:  "Using Staticcheck: static analysis for the win"
+title:  "How to use and tweak Staticcheck"
-excerpt: "Find bugs and performance issues while enforcing style rules"
+excerpt: "Using static analysis to automatically find bugs and performance optimizations."
-category: Category 2
+category: Next steps
 difficulty: Intermediate
 ---